 - Your Social Security Number is one of the primary ways the government can identify you, know you exist and locate you.
 If you read our post about how a death benefit is paid out, you’ll also see that death records (which are updated by your SSN) are a vital tool in ensuring your policy is paid out in a timely fashion.

-- Additionally, we use your SSN number to access past records from the Medical Information Bureau (MIB).
+- Additionally, your SSN is used to access information necessary for underwriting your application.
+This may include information from third parties such as the Medical Information Bureau (MIB).
 The MIB maintains an extensive database of medical information and occupational risks on past applicants for life and health insurance.
-We then review this information and compare it to what’s in your application.
+This information is reviewed and compared it to what’s in your application.
 If you’re a first-time applicant, there will be no data in this database.

-- Finally, it’s required by law for us to identify the owner of the policy.
-Why, you ask?
-We’re responsible for monitoring application and claims activity to help prevent criminal activities such as identity theft and money laundering.
+- Finally, it’s required by law for verification purposes – to identify the owner of the policy.
+“Why”, you ask?
+To help prevent criminal activities such as identity theft and money laundering.

-Why do you need my driver’s license number and driving records?
+Why do I have to disclose my driver’s license number and driving records?

-Another surprise for some people is that we ask for your driver’s license number and driving history.
+Another surprise for some people is that the application requests your driver’s license number and driving history.

 Your driver’s license number is used as another way to verify your identity.
-It also allows us to gather records from the Department of Motor Vehicle database.
+It also allows access to records from the Department of Motor Vehicle database.
 Looking at driving records isn’t a big deal for the vast majority applicants.
 However, numerous speeding tickets, reckless driving, DUIs, and suspensions show a higher propensity to take risk and correspond to a higher risk of death due to motor vehicle accidents.
-As your premium amount is directly impacted by the risk you present, detailed driving records are a critical factor.
+As the risk you represent directly impacts your premium amount, detailed driving records are a critical factor.

-Why do you care about my travel plans?
+Why does the application ask about my travel plans?

 That said, if you are applying for a life insurance policy and have some trip planned, you will most likely be asked about that.
 Don’t worry – travel is not a concern in the vast majority of applications.
-Really, we’re looking for high-risk items here: are you traveling to war-torn countries or dangerous regions of the world?
+Typically, underwriters are looking for high-risk items here: are you traveling to war-torn countries or dangerous regions of the world?
 Are you traveling so frequently that you really can’t be considered a U.S. resident?
 Are you traveling for higher-risk reasons such as missionary work in hostile countries?
-If so, we’ll need to work with you to better understand the details so we can assess your risk appropriately.
+If so, they may need to work with you to better understand the details so they can assess your risk appropriately.

 In some extreme cases, there is an additional cost added to the price of the premium (called a flat extra); this cost is mostly designated for high-risk hobbies or occupations.